sajal49/AdpFunChisq/Results/AbaloneStudy/README.md

-Results from the Abalone study will be generated here.
+The results from the Abalone dataset analysis will be generated here.